 Some super funds also include total & permanent disability (TPD) insurance as well as income protection insurance.
 Having the value of your life insurance grouped together through super can often be cheaper than seeking insurance from elsewhere as policies are bought in bulk numbers.

-The life insurance might be cheaper than other insurers
+Super insurance might be cheaper than life insurance with other insurers

 Superannuation funds can negotiate group discounts on the life insurance premiums charged to their members, due to the sheer volume of their membership.
 This does not always make it cheaper than equivalent insurance cover you could negotiate yourself (particularly if you are young and in excellent health) but it means that the insurance premiums may well be very competitively priced.
 It is certainly worth comparing the cost of life insurance you hold directly and life insurance offered by your super fund.